Volunteer Opportunities in the Hudson River Estuary

 Calling all Hudson River anglers!
 The NYSDEC Hudson River Fisheries Unit is looking for help monitoring our striped bass population.
 The Atlantic States Fisheries Commission requires each state to run a Cooperative Angler Program (CAP) to help collect statistical data useful in estimating the size of striped bass stocks.
 Anglers volunteer to keep a fishing logbook throughout the striped bass season (March 16th -November 30th).
 We send each participant a logbook at the start of the season, and they record date, time, general location, and catch during fishing trips on the Hudson between the George Washington Bridge and the Troy Dam.
 At the end of the season, anglers receive a summary of all the information from the returned diaries.
 If you are interested in participating, or know someone that might be, please contact: email@example.com

 How healthy is your stream?
 Help NYS DEC find out!
-Join the WAVE: Wadeable Assessment by Volunteer Evaluators (PDF) (181 KB).
+Join the WAVE.
 The WAVE assessment can be performed by most everyone.
-Our citizen monitors visit a stream during July - September; collect and identify stream organisms; and preserve one example for each organism for identification by the WAVE Coordinator.
-WAVE data are included in federal and state water quality reports and are used to target NYS DEC assessments and local restoration efforts to where they are most needed.
-To become a citizen monitor for WAVE, register for a training session.
-For more information, contact Wave@gw.dec.state.ny.us.
+Our citizen monitors visit a stream during July-September; collect and identify stream organisms; and preserve one example for each organism for identification by the WAVE Coordinator.
+WAVE data are included in federal and state weather quality reports and are used to target NYC DEC assessments and local restoration efforts to where they are most needed.
+For more information, contact: Wave@gw.dec.state.ny.us.